mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 **Here are some scenarios where you will need to use UCSC browser:**
 + share tracks to others without requiring others to manually load all your bigWigs and bed files and put them in an order that makes sense
 + share tracks to others while preserving colors, scaling, and other options you like for your data
   + Or for yourself!
 It's a lot of work to get all the settings right and then lose it when you close IGV
 + create publicly available hubs when publishing so others can interactively look through your data

 With the option to indefinitely have track sessions open and accessible comes a caveat--UCSC does not want to host your data.
-You can directly upload and save smaller data files like bed format files, but you cannot upload $$\textnormal{\color{gold}bigWig}$$ files.
+You can directly upload and save smaller data files like $$\textnormal{\color{violet}peak}$$ files in .bed or .narrowPeak format, but you cannot upload $$\textnormal{\color{gold}bigWig}$$ files.
 Instead, you need to find a remote host to store your $$\textnormal{\color{gold}bigWig}$$ files and then direct UCSC genome browser to access your files at the remote server.

 I use [Cyverse](https://cyverse.org/) to host my $$\textnormal{\color{gold}bigWig}$$ tracks for UCSC track sessions.
 It is free (up to 5 Gb) and I've registered with two emails to be able to host many tracks, then removed tracks that I no longer used.
 If you have a different free remote host you prefer, go for it!
 This was the first one I found and it works for me.
 A key feature is that the host must provide publicly-accessible links to your data so that UCSC genome browser can freely 'talk' to your track file at its location.

 First, let's upload our $$\textnormal{\color{gold}bigWigs}$$ to our Cyverse space.
 Navigate to the Discovery Environment and on the left option bar you will see an icon for your storage.
-Let's go here and then set up a folder for this training, then upload our three $$\textnormal{\color{gold}bigWig}$$ there.
+Let's go here and then set up a folder for this training, then upload our three $$\textnormal{\color{gold}bigWigs}$$ there.

-Now let's go totgether to the [UCSC Genome Browser](https://genome.ucsc.edu/).
+Now let's go to the [UCSC Genome Browser](https://genome.ucsc.edu/).
 We will each build our own track session and save it.
 Let's first select an empty browser for our reference genome.

 **Select Genome browser**